 Meetings are gatherings of two or more like-minded people who come together to share their experience, strength and hope in recovery.
 Fellowship with other addicts gives us the opportunity to identify our common concerns, and we share the gifts we receive through the program.

-Kick-Start Morning Meetings: Monday through Friday, from 8:30AM to 9AM EST
+Kick-Start Morning Meetings: Monday through Saturday at 8:30AM EST

 We focus on a tool of recovery each day, then read from Food for Thought by Hazelden if time allows.